Powerise1994/Passwork_Update/README.md

 ### Re-download all files Passvorka
 _If you previously installed Passwork without using the git utility (downloaded the archive and unpacked it)._
-Rename the folder with Passvork, instead create a new empty folder with the same name.
+Rename the folder with Passwork, instead create a new empty folder with the same name.

 #### 1. Select the installation option:
 #### a) using the Git utility (recommended)